 For example, a 9,500lb winch will typically hold 4 layers of rope or cable on the drum.
 Whilst the winch can pull 9,500lb on the 1st layer, this rating drops to about ~5,500lb by the fourth layer.

 Winch manufactures will typically instruct you to keep a minimum 5 wraps on the drum at all times so the rope or cable doesn’t slip on the drum.
-Considering the 1st wrap on the drum totals about 5m capacity and some of this capacity isn’t actually available for use due to the 5 wrap rule, there’s a very small window of operation where your winch will achieve its 9,500lb rating.
-So as long as you’re winching to a recovery point which is exactly the distance away such that you’re on the 1st wrap of the winch drum but not on the first 5 wraps, you’re ok!
+Considering the 1st layer on the drum totals about 5m capacity and some of this capacity isn’t actually available for use due to the 5 wrap rule, there’s a very small window of operation where your winch will achieve its 9,500lb rating.
+So as long as you’re winching to a recovery point which is exactly the distance away such that you’re on the 1st layer of the winch drum but not on the first 5 wraps, you’re ok!
+Good Luck!

 Maybe 5,500lb of power is adequate and you have nothing to worry about?
 I disagree.
 From experience I can assure buyers this is not the case.
-Stalling a 9,500lb winch is easy to do especially if you’re loaded up in a decent 4WD and you bring other factors into play such as mud, hills, rocks, tree roots etc. Add a camper trailer or towing a boat to the mix and you can quickly reach the capacity of your winch.
+Stalling a 9,500lb winch is easy to do, especially if you’re loaded up in a decent 4WD and you bring other factors into play such as mud, hills, rocks, tree roots etc. Add a camper trailer or towing a boat to the mix and you can quickly reach the capacity of your winch.
 Also consider you might be using your winch to recover a friend or person you've met stuck on a track who's vehicle could be heavier then yours.

 This is why it’s worth considering a higher powered winch such as the Sherpa 17,000lb Steed.
 For around $1K (Steel cable version $1,099 inc GST, Synthetic rope $1,299 inc GST), you’re getting a winch that comfortably achieves 17,000lb on the 1st layer and this rating drops with wraps to a 4th layer rating which is still over 9,000lb.
 This additional capacity does come at slight reduction in recovery speed however this is minor and not even noticeable for the frequency I'm recovering my truck.
 Personally, I don’t consider winching a race and I prefer to know my winch has the power when I need it.